pub-calculator-io/standard-form-calculator/readme.md

-# Standard Form Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Standard Form Calculator Widget for WordPress

 Standard form calculator converts any number to standard form or scientific notation.
 It accepts number notation, e-notation, and scientific notation.